cockroachdb/docs/v20.1/cockroachcloud-cluster-management.md

 You can add or remove nodes from your cluster through the Console.

 {{site.data.alerts.callout_info}}
-At this time, we do not support scaling up a single-node cluster or scaling down to a single-node cluster.
+At this time, you cannot use the Console to scale up a single-node cluster or scale down to a single-node cluster.
+For single-node cluster changes, contact [Support](support.cockroachlabs.com).
 {{site.data.alerts.end}}

 ### Considerations